 I love this sugar-sweet Neon heart balloon too.
-Its purely decorative and brings to mind memories of my daughter when she was younger.
+It has a pop art element going on, but it’s mainly decorative and brings to mind memories of my daughter when she was younger.
 It would look amazing on a dark grey wall.
 Whereas the little surreal photographic portrait with a crochet mask is a bit more challenging.
-Its a found photo that the artist has repurposed, playing with the idea that a discarded image can be reignited in today’s world.
+It’s a found photo that the artist has repurposed, playing with the idea that a discarded image can be reignited in today’s world.

 On a practical level you’ll need to work out the size of art that you want.
 If you have a large wall space you may want one large hero piece, or alternatively a few smaller pieces to make a gallery wall.
 It depends on the impact you’re after.
 Once you get started, you may find yourself buying art because you like it, and then figuring out where to put it afterwards (running out of wall space is a common problem for many collectors!).

 Budget is obviously a major consideration. £500 and under will get you a decent print or work on paper.
 A large painting on canvas is likely to be £1,000 plus (remember too that negotiation is common practice when buying art).